Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

-The Mee Rebus pairs well with a lime or coconut drink to balance out the dishโ€™s sweetness.
+This famous Singapore street food stall in Adam Road Food Centre offers one of the best Mee Rebus in town.
+The thick, spicy, sweet, tangy gravy drizzled over yellow noodles is a melody of flavors.
+The Mee Rebus pairs well with a lime or coconut drink to balance out the dish’s sweetness.
 Visit during the evening to enjoy this comforting dish.

 37. Ar Er Soup